Episodes

 Hold the Moment is a podcast from Dementia Australia, produced by Deadset Studios.

 This episode was hosted by Jim Rogers and Kristin, a National Dementia Helpline Advisor.
-This episode was produced by Luci McAfee.
-The executive producers are Grace Pashley and Kellie Riordan.
+It was produced by Luci McAfee.
+Executive producers are Gia Moylan and Kellie Riordan.

 The National Dementia Helpline is funded by the Australian Government.